We are currently accepting new clients!

 Psychologist

-Dr. Dorville offers psychotherapy services to adults and adolescents aged 16 and older in English and French.
+Dr. Dorville offers individual psychological services to adults and adolescents aged 16 and older in English and French.
 He completed his doctorate clinical psychology at the University of Ottawa, writing his dissertation on the subject of motivation and pro-environmental behaviors.
 During his training, he has had the opportunity to work with adolescents and adults.
 He has provided psychotherapy and assessment services for diverse difficulties including anxiety, mood difficulties, and post-traumatic stress.
 His therapeutic practice is generally cognitive-behavioral but he also had experience with other therapeutic approaches that have included mindfulness and experiential components.

 Intern in Counselling Psychology